-As detailed in the main guide an openenergymonitor system comprises of wireless sensor nodes that send data at periodic intervals to a web-connected base-station.
-The wireless sensor node that is used for the solar PV monitor is the multi purpose board called the emontx.
+As detailed in the main guide, an openenergymonitor system comprises wireless sensor nodes that send data at periodic intervals to a web-connected base-station.
+The wireless sensor node that is used for the solar PV monitor is the multi purpose board called the emonTx.

-Plugged into the emontx are two clip-on CT current sensors and an AC-AC plug-in voltage adapter are used to sense the solar PV generation and consumption.
-It is possible to sense the LED pulses from a pulse output utility meter to monitor the power flow, however CT sensors give a much better quality reading of instantaneous power.
-When monitoring power using the pulse counting method the sample rate is limited to the number of pulses, at low power values the rate of pulses can be extremely long.
+Plugged into the emonTx are two clip-on CT current sensors and an AC-AC plug-in voltage adapter.
+These are used to sense the solar PV generation and consumption.
+It is possible to sense the LED pulses from a pulse output utility meter to monitor the energy flow, however CT sensors give a much better quality reading of instantaneous power.
+When monitoring power using the pulse counting method, the accuracy is determined by the rate at which pulses occur.
+When minimal power is present, the duration between pulses can be extremely long.

 Select the current and voltage emontx firmware when you reach the upload the configuration specific firmware step of the main openenergymonitor guide.
-Note that the emonTx V2 and emonTx V3 use different versions of the firmware.
+Note that the emonTx V2, the emonTx V3.2 and emonTx V3.4 use different versions of the firmware.

 1. Install sensors & setup emonTx

-When the generation and consumption can be monitored separately.
-The amount exported/imported to or from the grid is simply the excess or deficit of the total of generation minus consumption.
-Knowledge of the direction of the current is not required therefore a plug-in AC-AC voltage sensor adapter is not essential but still recommended for accurate readings.
-For a type 1 solar PV monitoring system the grid import/export is calculated as follows:
+Use this when the generation and consumption can be monitored separately.
+The amount exported/imported to or from the grid is simply the difference between generation and consumption.
+Knowledge of the direction of the current is not required, therefore a plug-in AC-AC voltage sensor adapter is not essential but is still recommended for accurate readings.
+For a Type 1 solar PV monitoring system, the grid import/export is calculated as follows:

 Grid (import/export) = Consumption – Generation

-Consumption and Generation should be positive, reverse orientation of clip-on CT sensor if not.
-Grid calculation will be positive when importing and negative when exporting.
+Consumption and Generation should be positive, reverse the orientation of the clip-on CT sensor if either is not.
+Nett Grid Power will be positive when importing and negative when exporting.

-When the generation and consumption cannot be monitored separately, i.e the AC output from the solar PV inverter is fed into a spare MCB in the fuse box.
+Use this when the generation and consumption cannot be monitored separately, i.e the AC output from the solar PV inverter is fed into a spare MCB in the fuse box.
 Other household loads such as lights, shower, electric cooker etc. are also connected to other outlets in the same fuse box.
-If this is the case the output from the PV inverter and the grid import/export connection will need to be monitored instead.
-Knowledge of the direction of the current is required to determine the difference between power import and power export.
-Therefore an AC-AC voltage sensor adapter is essential.
+If this is the case, then the output from the PV inverter and the grid import/export connection will need to be monitored instead.
+Knowledge of the direction of the current is required to determine the difference between power import and power export, therefore an AC-AC voltage sensor adapter is essential.

-When the AC-AC voltage sensor is used (see below) the grid import/export CT reading will go negative when exporting or vice-versa depending on the orientation of the CT clamp round the wire.
-To be compatible with the software examples included with this documentation it is desirable to clip the CT round the grid import/export cable orientated so that the reading is positive when importing and negative when exporting.
-The correct orientation can be determined by trail and error.
+When the AC-AC voltage sensor is used (see below) the sign of the grid import/export power reading will depend on the orientation of the CT.
+To be compatible with the software examples included with this documentation, it is desirable to orient the CT on the grid import/export cable so that the power reading is positive when importing and negative when exporting.
+The correct orientation can be determined by trial and error.